RotRotAl/Onboarding-Newbies/chapter_06/day_23.md

 1) What is Trino and what problem does it solve?
 2) Which data sources are supported by Trino, and how is connectivity achieved?
 3) What is the role of the coordinator and worker in Trino?
-4) How does Trino achieve high performance and efficiency in query processing?
+4) How does Trino achieve high performance and efficiency when query processing?
 5) Give an example for a use case where Trino beneficial?
 6) What is the role of a catalog in Trino? and how is it configured?
-7) How does Trino implemnts end to end fault tolernce?
+7) How does Trino implement end to end fault tolerance?
 8) compare Trino to Hive and Impala: query complexity, use cases, performance and more.
 9) How does Trino optimize queries involving joins or aggregations across large datasets?
 10) How does Trino handle data types from different data sources?
 11) What are Trino Resource Groups?, How can I configure them?
 12) What is Trino Gateway?
-How can i set up new Trino Gateway?
+How can i set up a new Trino Gateway?
 13) What authentication and authorization mechanisms are supported by Trino?
 14) What are the main downsides or limitations of using Trino?
 (Consider factors like query performance at extreme scale, compatibility with certain data sources, operational complexity, or limitations in handling highly transactional workloads.)